Attack Objects and Object Groups for IDP Policies

 Specifies certain values and options existing within packet headers.
 These parameters are different for different protocols.
 In a custom attack definition, you can specify fields for only one of the following protocols—TCP, UDP, or ICMP.
 Although, you can define IP protocol fields with TCP or UDP in a custom attack definition.

-Header parameters can be defined only for attack objects that use a packet or first packet context.
+You can define header parameters only for attack objects that use a packet or first packet context.
 If you specified a line, stream, stream 256, or a service context, you cannot specify header parameters.

 If you are unsure of the options or flag settings for the malicious packet, leave all fields blank and Intrusion Detection and Prevention (IDP) attempts to match the signature for all header contents.